benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q011.png)

-_**Q10:** Any person whose first name is Brandon, who owns some dragon B which freezed a dragon C that (i) belongs to an offspring of Rogar Bolton and (ii) freezed a dragon that belongs either to Robin Arryn or to Arrec Durrandon.
-B freezed C at least once in or after 1010 for longer than 100 seconds_
+_**Q10:** Any person whose first name is Brandon, who owns some dragon B which froze a dragon C that (i) belongs to an offspring of Rogar Bolton and (ii) froze a dragon that belongs either to Robin Arryn or to Arrec Durrandon.
+B froze C at least once in or after 1010 for longer than 100 seconds_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q010.png)